FORVIS Wealth Advisors LLC Acquires 1,258 Shares of Ford Motor (NYSE:F)

-Other hedge funds also recently made changes to their positions in the company.
-Mark Sheptoff Financial Planning LLC increased its holdings in Ford Motor by 199.2% in the 1st quarter.
-Mark Sheptoff Financial Planning LLC now owns 1,505 shares of the auto manufacturer’s stock worth $25,000 after acquiring an additional 1,002 shares during the last quarter.
-Wagner Wealth Management LLC purchased a new stake in Ford Motor in the 2nd quarter worth about $25,000.
-Pittenger & Anderson Inc. increased its holdings in Ford Motor by 72.8% in the 2nd quarter.
-Pittenger & Anderson Inc. now owns 2,374 shares of the auto manufacturer’s stock worth $26,000 after acquiring an additional 1,000 shares during the last quarter.
-Moisand Fitzgerald Tamayo LLC increased its holdings in Ford Motor by 62.5% in the 2nd quarter.
-Moisand Fitzgerald Tamayo LLC now owns 2,616 shares of the auto manufacturer’s stock worth $29,000 after acquiring an additional 1,006 shares during the last quarter.
-Finally, WFA of San Diego LLC purchased a new stake in Ford Motor in the 2nd quarter worth about $31,000.
-49.89% of the stock is currently owned by institutional investors.
+Other hedge funds also recently bought and sold shares of the company.
+Mark Sheptoff Financial Planning LLC lifted its position in Ford Motor by 199.2% in the 1st quarter.
+Mark Sheptoff Financial Planning LLC now owns 1,505 shares of the auto manufacturer’s stock worth $25,000 after buying an additional 1,002 shares during the last quarter.
+Wagner Wealth Management LLC bought a new stake in Ford Motor in the 2nd quarter worth approximately $25,000.
+Pittenger & Anderson Inc. lifted its position in Ford Motor by 72.8% in the 2nd quarter.
+Pittenger & Anderson Inc. now owns 2,374 shares of the auto manufacturer’s stock worth $26,000 after buying an additional 1,000 shares during the last quarter.
+Moisand Fitzgerald Tamayo LLC lifted its position in Ford Motor by 62.5% in the 2nd quarter.
+Moisand Fitzgerald Tamayo LLC now owns 2,616 shares of the auto manufacturer’s stock worth $29,000 after buying an additional 1,006 shares during the last quarter.
+Finally, WFA of San Diego LLC bought a new stake in Ford Motor in the 2nd quarter worth approximately $31,000.
+Institutional investors own 49.89% of the company’s stock.

-The company also recently announced a quarterly dividend, which was paid on Thursday, December 1st.
-Investors of record on Tuesday, November 15th were given a $0.15 dividend.
-The ex-dividend date was Monday, November 14th.
-This represents a $0.60 dividend on an annualized basis and a yield of 5.23%.
+The company also recently declared a quarterly dividend, which was paid on Thursday, December 1st.
+Investors of record on Tuesday, November 15th were paid a $0.15 dividend.
+The ex-dividend date of this dividend was Monday, November 14th.
+This represents a $0.60 annualized dividend and a yield of 5.23%.
 Ford Motor’s payout ratio is 27.27%.

 Ford Motor Company designs, manufactures, markets, and services a range of Ford trucks, cars, sport utility vehicles, electrified vehicles, and Lincoln luxury vehicles worldwide.
 It operates through three segments: Automotive, Mobility, and Ford Credit.
 The Automotive segment sells Ford and Lincoln vehicles, service parts, and accessories through distributors and dealers, as well as through dealerships to commercial fleet customers, daily rental car companies, and governments.